-This brain injury expert thinks that children should be banned from heading the ball during football games.
+One brain injury expert thinks so and has gone so far as to say that children should be banned from heading the ball during football games.

 Dr Bennet Omalu, who discovered the brain disease chronic traumatic encephalopathy, has said that the common practice of heading in football is "dangerous" and it's "time for us to change our ways" when it comes to how we view it.